Jae

 • Alert the author.
 If you discover a book that you suspect might be a rip-off, contact the original author.
 They might be better equipped to tell whether it’s indeed a rip-off or a just coincidental similarity.

 • Help authors whose books have been ripped-off.
 Some authors will reach out to their readers for help via their newsletter or their Facebook reader groups, letting you know their book has been ripped off.
 That’s when you can help by leaving a 1-star review or reporting the rip-off as described above.
+If you are on Facebook or Instagram, check out my “sapphic books so great scammers are copying them” post.
+It’s an attempt to turn this thing around and put the focus on the authentic authors of the original works that have been ripped off by those scammers.

 • Check out the “authors” listed above.
 Do any of their books sound familiar?
 There are still plenty of books I haven’t been able to identify.
 If you are sure you recognize which original book the rip-off is based on, let me know—I can tell you if I already discovered the same book and reached out to the original author or not.